AlienCowEatCake/ImageViewer/README.md

   This component is experimental and not recommended for routine use.

 **Optional Third Party Components Configuration:**
-* QtExtended options: `disable_qtextended`, `enable_qtextended` *(disabled by default)*
-  QtExtended is used for support EXIF metadata.
-There is no reason to enable it together with libexif or exiv2.
-  Please note that QtExtended is incompatible with Qt 6.x and later.
 * STB options: `disable_stb` *(enabled by default)*
   STB is used for reading many different file formats.
 * NanoSVG options: `disable_nanosvg`, `enable_nanosvg` *(disabled by default)*